perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 8 - Remote Access Services.md

 	- Tunnel through a larger network that is restricted to designated member clients only

 ## Implementing a Virtual Private Network (VPN)
-- VPNs can use an Internet connection or internal network connections as a transport medium to establish a connection with the VPN server.
+- VPNs can use an Internet connection or internal network connections as a transport medium to establish a connection with the VPN server
+- VPN uses LAN protocols and tunnelling protocols
--
+	- To